 - You can use just about anything absorbent for the inner layers of your insert.
 Test for absorbency by using a tablespoon or two full of water (this is the typical amount of a pee for a baby, I’ve read).
 You’ll find you usually need a few layers of most fabrics to make inserts.

 - KAM snaps and pliers are where it’s at, but they are impossible to find locally.
 We had to order our pliers from eBay (took 2 weeks to get here from the US — don’t order from China, it takes at least 2 months most times) and I found the snaps at Simplififabric (they had run out of the pliers) which came in about a week.
-I wouldn’t advise buying from the KAM website because their shipping is ridiculous outside of the USA.
+I wouldn’t advise buying from the KAM website if you’re outside the US because the shipping prices are quite high.

 - Your elastic should be polybraid/polyester.
 As should your thread.
 Why?
 Remember how I said cotton is absorbent?
 Well, water (and pee) is a funny thing, in that it will travel through the holes you’ve sewn if those holes contain cotton thread.
 I don’t know if they make cotton elastic, but that’d absorb too.
 Do not want.